less-lab-uva/CS4501-Spring2021/labs/lab1.md

 To open `rqt_plot` click `Plugins->Visualization->Plot`.
 You will see output similar to the figure on the left.
 In the topic edit-box, type in `/cmd_vel` and hit the green + button.
 You will see a blue line, as shown in the right-hand figure.
 Use the magnifying glass to set the scale correctly and the arrows to locate the data being plotted.

+{% include notification.html
+message="The mapping between your primary OS and your virtual OS is different for each machine, and thus you might have to use shift to right-click for some machines." %}

 <p> </p>